 A December, January or February day out in the mountains can be pretty invigorating.
-So easy to drive up or take the bus or Yellow Train.
+So easy to drive up to the mountains or take the bus or Yellow Train.
 All the Pyrenean resorts are super friendly and very family orientated.
-The skiing may not quite as challenging as the Alps but the slopes are well tended and, for the middle to beginner skier, perfect.
+The skiing may not be quite as challenging as the Alps but the slopes are well tended and, for the middle to beginner skier, perfect.

 Booking is certainly recommended for the Christmas and Half Term school holidays.
 Les Neiges Catalanes offers a fixed price ticket for 8 resorts and 4 cross country areas giving access to 288 kms of Alpine skiing, 107 ski lifts, 1330, 360 kms of cross country, 13 ski schools and 10 snow parks.
 1330 snow blowers make sure you will have plenty of snow even if the winter is a mild one.

 For boarders the snow parks have half pipes, slide kick and box ramps galore and the region is famous for its competitions.
 The cross country ski runs through breathtaking scenery are long and varied.

 Snow shoeing (Randonnées en Raquettes) can be fun.
 Snow shoes used to be used by trappers and fur traders.
 Although forest rangers still wear them, their use has become predominantly recreational, the freedom they give enabling one to get around areas of deep snowfall.
 Take a guide and rediscover the tracks of wild animals and birds, enjoy the calm rhythm of the countryside and closeness to nature.
 Mike and Jenny Rhodes of Pyrenean Trails can not only accompany you but can arrange a lunchtime barbecue picnic halfway through the day or an overnight in a mountain refuge in the majestic scenery they know so well.